Jury Service: Answers to Frequently asked Questions

 person is breast feeding her child and is not employed outside the home.

-service upon a finding of hardship, inconvenience, or public necessity.
+someone from jury service upon a finding of hardship, inconvenience, or public

-a written request with the clerk of court as soon as possible after you receive
+you should file a written request with the clerk of court as soon as possible

 purpose of getting excused or helping someone else get excused may be found in